IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Congratulation, now your Flightassist application should be running on `http://<isito-ingress IP:Port>`.

+## Takeaway points
+Istio is an addon feature to manage your application traffic.
+It has to reside on a paltform.
+Other than the proxy feature we tested in the example, it also provides rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.

 # 7. Deploy Flightassist leveraging OpenWhisk functions

 In this scenario, we will deploy Flightassist with a function to show how you could replace your microservices with OpenWhisk actions.